DAM Champ: Lexy Spry

 Convincing people to take always the extra step and share files via the DAM, instead of taking a shortcut and using Google Drive or — horrors! — attaching assets to an email.

-What advice do you have for people who starting a DAM cleanup project?
+What advice do you have for people who are starting a DAM cleanup project?

 What advice would you give to people who are trying to get a digital asset management system in their organization?